gilchn52/skadafence/README.md

 Deploy the image:
 =================

-login to your K8S-Cluster Machine (on Premiss K8S Cluster / localhost minikube )
-run the below command
+login to your K8S-Cluster Machine (on Premiss K8S Cluster / localhost minikube -- i've used minikube) run the below command

 ```sh